EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 Assuming a 0V diode drop and that the switch (the PMOS of the buck converter) is an ideal one (zero ON resistance, infinite OFF resistance and zero switching time), in order to maintain the converter in continuous mode it is true that:
 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/Inductor%20Calculation.PNG)

-Note that a much bigger inductor than that found from the equation was selected, as the inductor size controls the current slope and the bigger it is the less closer discontinuous mode (which is undesired here) we are.
+Note that a much bigger inductor than that found from the equation was selected, as the inductor size controls the current slope and the bigger it is the less close to discontinuous mode (which is undesired here) we are.
 ### Capacitor Calculation
 The capacitor is chosen to keep the ripple of the output voltage, V1 in Figure 1, to an acceptable value.
 Typically, ΔV1 (peak-to-peak output voltage ripple) is limited to about 5% of the nominal output voltage.
 Thus, it is true that:
 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/Capacitor%20size%20calculation.PNG)
 ### MOSFET Selection
 The MOSFET selected for the buck converter can withstand both the maximum load current (approx. 3A) as well as the maximum system voltage which is 10.75V.
 Moreover, its gate capacitance was selected to be as low as possible to achieve the highest switching performance.
 Thus, the IRF9530 model was selected.
 Note that, the IRF520 model was used as the NMOS device.
 ## &#x1F537; `Phone Charger`
 The circuit is capable of charging a mobile phone (at approximately 5V, 0.5A - 1.5A), whenever the user wants it, as long as the voltage across the 2V sealed lead acid battery is greater or equal to 1.6V (the battery is fully discharged at this voltage).
 For this purpose, a HALJIA 5V 600mA USB DC to DC Booster Power Supply Board Module is used.
-Note that the the D+ and D- lines of the usb port where connected together with a 10Ohm resistor in order for the port to act as dedicated charging port (DCP) and thus to be recognisable by the phone.
+Note that the D+ and D- lines of the usb port where connected together with a 10Ohm resistor in order for the port to act as dedicated charging port (DCP) and thus to be recognisable by the phone.
 The phone used in this project is an Iphone 6.
 ## &#x1F537; `LCD display`
 An IC/I2C/TWI Serial 2004 20x4 LCD is used in this project for displaying circuit data in real time.
-An example of the the data displayed on the LCD is shown in Figure 2 below.
+An example of the data displayed on the LCD is shown in Figure 2 below.

 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/LCD%20in%20MPPT%20state.PNG)